rcmaehl/NotCPUCores/README.md

 # NotCPUCores
 Functionally the Same, but Free.
+Soon to be even better than the Original ;).
 Download under Releases

 ![Version 1.4.0.0](https://i.imgur.com/y54djgm.gif)